 The French government will have to overturn a ban on Mercedes-Benz sales in its country after the German automaker won a case in the Council of State, France’s highest administrative court.
-Sales of the latest Mercedes models, like the A-Class, B-Class and SL-Class, were
+Sales of the latest Mercedes models, like the A-Class, B-Class and SL-Class, were blocked in France

 after the German automaker reverted back to an older form of air-conditioner refrigerant (R134a) because it deemed the replacement material (R1234yf) unsafe.